juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 Shaking his head, he clarified, "No problem at all.
 It's just... do you even need to?
 Don't you just- I don't know- remember everything?"

 Shuri laughed in response before saying, "These notes aren't for me.
 They are for those that will come after.
-Hopefully, I won't be the last person to attempt a cultivation solution for the visually-impaired.
+Hopefully, I won't be the last person to attempt a cultivation solution for the visually impaired.
 And when the next person tries to attempt this problem, they can pick up from where I left off.
 It may offer them guidance, or tell them what they need to avoid doing."

 "That's an optimistic approach," Yohn said appreciatively.